Pro Bono Graduation Requirement

 All students must, without exception, complete the Pro Bono Graduation Requirement prior to the beginning of their last semester of law school before graduation.

-Students may begin working to fulfill the pro bono requirement during the summer following the completion of their first year of law studies.
+Legal services performed to complete the requirement cannot be work for which a student receives compensation.
 The pro bono requirement may be fulfilled by working with more than one approved qualified placement and may be completed in one semester or over the span of two consecutive semesters.

 Unpaid work with government, judicial chambers, private placements, or entertainment agencies cannot be used and DO NOT QUALIFY for fulfillment of the Pro Bono Graduation Requirement.